 Why does my fingerprint not work anymore?

-- Wipe the sensor clean and ensure your hands are moisturized.
-Do not use any solvents or solutions on the key.
+- Wipe the sensor clean with a clean cloth and ensure your hands are moisturized.
+To learn more about how to clean the sensor read more here.

-- If the key is still flashing amber, see section 2 above, Fingerprint enrollment to find the correct menu to manage fingerprints and make sure you have fingerprints enrolled.
+- If the key is still flashing amber, see section Fingerprint enrollment, to find the correct menu to manage fingerprints and make sure you have fingerprints enrolled.

 - If none of the above solutions resolve your issue, contact the Support team.